pytorch/torchchat/docs/MISC.md

 You can also run the model with the runner-et.
 See below under "Standalone Execution".

-While we have shown the export and execution of a small model to a mobile/edge device supported by Executorch, most models need to be compressed to fit in the target device's memory.
+While we have shown the export and execution of a small model to a mobile/edge device supported by ExecuTorch, most models need to be compressed to fit in the target device's memory.
 We use quantization to achieve this.